Death by a Thousand Prompts

 Being an AI babysitter is easy; there’s no rejection and no failures a prompt can’t fix.

-But shipping a product worth using is hard.
+Shipping a product worth using is hard.
 Writing an essay you’re proud of is hard.
+Maintaining relationships is hard.
 Closing sales is hard.
-Maintaining relationships is hard.
+I’ve found AI can make these more elusive, warping my perspectives and eroding my conviction.

 Related Reading